A Fluctuation Theory of Liquid-Phase Solutions: Shear Viscosity: Introduction

-Given these constraints, we propose that a generalization of SDFT is warranted, particularly for fluids exhibiting strong correlations.
-Such a generalization would align with the principles of equilibrium statistical theory of liquids.
-However, the ongoing challenges inherent in formulating a microscopic basis for such a theory in the realm of nonequilibrium statistical mechanics suggest that a purely microscopic approach may not be feasible at this stage.
-To navigate these complexities, we advocate for the development of a theory grounded in the phenomenological framework of nonequilibrium thermodynamics~\cite{kondepudi2014modern}, supplemented by the theory of quasi-stationary fluctuations~\cite{landau2013statistical, klimontovich_book}.
-While this phenomenological approach may limit our capacity for a detailed microscopic description of fluid kinetics~\cite{akaberian2023nonequilibrium}, it offers a pathway to integrate the resulting stochastic equations for concentrations of species with classical equilibrium liquid theory, notably through a general form of classical density functional theory (cDFT)~\cite{evans2009density, sammuller2025neural}.
+Given these limitations, we argue that a generalization of SDFT is warranted, particularly for strongly correlated fluids.
+Such a generalization would align with the principles of equilibrium liquid-state statistical theory.
+However, the persistent challenges in establishing a microscopic foundation for such a theory within nonequilibrium statistical mechanics suggest that a purely first-principles approach may currently be intractable.
+To address these challenges, we propose developing a theory rooted in phenomenological framework of nonequilibrium thermodynamics~\cite{kondepudi2014modern,klimontovich2024statistical}, augmented by the theory of quasi-stationary fluctuations (see refs.~\cite{landau2013statistical} and Appendix \ref{quasi-stationary_fluctuations_app}).
+While this phenomenological approach may limit our capacity for a detailed microscopic description of fluid kinetics~\cite{akaberian2023nonequilibrium}, it enables the coupling of the resulting stochastic equations for species concentrations with classical equilibrium liquid theory, notably through a general form of classical density functional theory (cDFT)~\cite{evans2009density, sammuller2025neural}.

 Essentially, this work marks an initial step towards the development of a phenomenological theory designed specifically for multicomponent liquid-phase solutions.
-Our framework is anchored in the principles of nonequilibrium statistical mechanics, while also accommodating solute concentration fluctuations consistent with equilibrium liquid theory as mentioned using DFT.
-This approach facilitates the computation of practically important transport properties, such as diffusion, mobility, and shear viscosity.
+Our framework is anchored in the principles of nonequilibrium statistical mechanics, while naturally incorporating solute concentration fluctuations consistent with equilibrium liquid theory, as captured through DFT.
+This approach makes it easier to calculate the shear viscosity in solutions with a single solute, using different models.

+This paper is organized in the following manner.
+In Section \ref{Fluctuation_theory_section}, we briefly discuss a phenomenological extension of the Dean-Kawasaki stochastic DFT for liquid-phase solutions under external potential fields and flow -- a fluctuation theory.
+In Section \ref{Virial_shear_viscosity_section}, we apply the fluctuation theory to calculate the virial contribution to the shear viscosity of a single-solute solutions.
+Section \ref{models_applications_section} discusses applications of the derived general formula for the shear viscosity to different model systems.
+Section \ref{discussion_section} contains discussions on further applications of the fluctuation theory, while Section \ref{conslusion_section} provides concluding remarks.
+Appendices \ref{quasi-stationary_fluctuations_app}-\ref{eq_delta_eta_app} include technical details that were omitted from the main text for better readability.